Police Questioning of Juveniles Arose In A Recent Murder Case

 - If you cannot afford an attorney, one will be appointed for you

-Can Police Question a Juvenile Without an Attorney Present?
-And Is a Juvenile Even Deemed Competent to Waive Their Right to an Attorney?
+Is Police Questioning of Juveniles Without an Attorney Permitted?
+And Are Juveniles Deemed Competent to Waive Their Right to an Attorney?

-If the juvenile is not in custody, police may question the juvenile without giving a Miranda warning and without an attorney present.
+If the juvenile is not in custody, police questioning of juveniles is permitted without giving a Miranda warning and without an attorney present.

 However, when the juvenile is in custody, under new law codified in Welfare and Institutions Code Section 625.6, a juvenile 17 years or younger may not be questioned by police or waive his or her Miranda rights until the juvenile has first consulted with an attorney.
 This consult may be done in person, by telephone, or by video.
 The consultation requirement cannot be waived.
 It is an absolute mandate.
 This statute, when originally enacted in 2018, applied solely to juveniles 15 years and younger.
 However, effective January 1, 2021, the law has now been expanded to include juveniles 17 years and younger.
 (Senate Bill 203, approved by the Governor Gavin Newson on September 30, 2020).
 After consultation with an attorney, who will assuredly advise to remain silent, the juvenile may nonetheless decide to talk to police.
 A juvenile may waive his or her constitutional rights as long as the waiver is voluntary.